Reuniting children with their families through partners

 Soumya’s father was eager to learn about the next steps in family reunification and accept the responsibility to do his part.
 As he is getting ready to remarry, SCH staff have been providing counseling to him and his fiancé, helping them create the best home environment for Soumya and Anusha to live in.
 The father is also looking forward to starting a local transportation business and enrolling both children in a school where Soumya’s needs will be fully met.

 “We have been trying for 1 ½ years to reunify Soumya with her father.
 He loves her.
 However, after many attempts, we had lost hope.
-With the tools that CERI has offered, we know we can get Soumya back home in a safe, supportive and loving way.”
+We know we can get Soumya back home in a safe, supportive and loving way.”

 – SCH Social Worker